VekLabs/veklabs.com/src/content/reports/production-design-location-styling-for-corporate-video-production-vek-labs-calgary-film-professionals.md

 ## 2. Colour and Mood

 Colour affects emotion instantly.
 Warm tones feel approachable; cooler tones feel stable and professional.
 We match colour palettes to the **brand storytelling arc** of each project.
+While this principle is heavily achieved in post-production, the colours in frame, time of year captured etc, is really important when shaping an image.

 <br>

-**Example:** In *[10 Years of CDN](https://www.veklabs.com/videos/10-year-cdn/)*, cool neutrals in the studio reinforced the company’s history and professionalism—subtle visual cues that spoke volumes.
+**Example:** In *[10 Years of CDN](https://www.veklabs.com/videos/10-year-cdn/)*, cool neutrals in the office reinforced the company’s history and professionalism—subtle visual cues that spoke volumes.

 <br>